ChrFoley/PyBer_analysis/README.md

 * Data analysis

-    understanding the boundaries of the data and the skills that have been taught the data set was fine. but a true analysis of the P/L utilization, profit for time dedicated is not possible. that said the exercise was great in regards to repetition.
+    Understanding the boundaries of the data and the skills that have been taught the data set was fine. but a true analysis of the P/L utilization, profit for time dedicated is not possible. that said the exercise was great in regards to repetition.

 ## Recommendations and Next Steps

 ### Recommendations for Future Analysis

-  Look at utilization rates, how often each driver is active look at the population, what percent uses ride share, drivers as a percent of population look at the cost of the fare, compared to miles traveled look at daily times to see when the ride service was utilized most Look at the length of time a driver was dedicated with a fare identify the number of repeat users and new users, including frequency of use.
+  - Look at utilization rates, how often each driver is active
+  - Look at the population, what percent uses ride share, drivers as a percent of population
+  - Look at the cost of the fare, compared to miles traveled
+  - Look at daily times to see when the ride service was utilized most
+  - Look at the length of time a driver was dedicated with a fare
+  - identify the number of repeat users and new users, including frequency of use.